lushepherd/terminal_application/readme.md

 For my assignment, I decided to create a recipe application.
-The code style guide I will be adhering to is Pep 8 - https://peps.python.org/pep-0008/
+The code style guide I will be adhering to is Pep 8 - https://peps.python.org/pep-0008/ I am using the VsCode formatter extension autopep8 to ensure code is in line with this requirement.
+I have provided some of the main points below:

+- Prefers use of 4 spaces for indentation over tabs

+- Limited line length of 79 characters

+- Two blank lines separating main functions/ class definitions

+- Imports should go in order of:
+    1. Standard library imports
+    2. Related third party imports
+    3. Local application/ library specific imports

 ## Features